Monster0506/OperatingSystemsAssignment1/README.md

 It waits until the producer indicates that an item has been added (`full`) and it gets the `mutex`.

-It then pops the item from the queue, and decrements count to indicate that an item has been removed.
+It then pops the item from the stack, and decrements count to indicate that an item has been removed.

 Finally, it releases the `mutex` and changes the empty flag to indicate that there is now an empty slot.